ngeor/blog/_posts/2010/2010-11-16-pomodoro-style.md

 Yesterday I tried out the
 <a href="http://en.wikipedia.org/wiki/Pomodoro_Technique">pomodoro technique</a>
-in order to do a little work on
+in order to do a little work on ResxTranslator.
-<a href="http://sourceforge.net/projects/resxtranslator/" target="_blank">ResxTranslator</a>.
 I first heard of this technique by this
 <a href="http://blog.postmaster.gr/2010/11/15/a-simple-pomodoro-timer/" target="_blank">article</a>.
 The word pomodoro is Italian and it means tomato.
 The pomodoro technique says